Heritage Oil to fund Nigeria deal by Kurdistan block sale

 This will be followed by an appraisal and full development of between 560 and 750 MMscfd in 2015 for gas export.

-Genel's primary assets are oil and gas licenses in Kurdistan and has an interest in six production sharing contracts with the Kurdistan Regional Government.
+Genel's primary assets are oil and gas licences in Kurdistan and has an interest in six production sharing contracts with the Kurdistan Regional Government.

 "We aim to build a material gas business alongside our existing oil business in the medium term," Genel Energy Chief Executive Tony Hayward said.